AquaJerry/cpp-for-programmers-ud210/Readme.md

 > The first is, it's really useful.
 That is, so many things are programs in
 > C++.
 Your camera is probably programmed in C++.
 Your cellphones have C++ on
 > it.
-Data science has C++, self-driving cars, mars rovers...
+Data science has C++, self-driving cars, Mars rovers...
 It's all over the
 > place.
 So it doesn't really matter much what you're interested in, there
 > would be a job for writing C++ in that field.